 Quiet sleep, or non-REM sleep is when a person’s brain goes through the process of organizing newly-acquired memories for long-term storage.
 Since the brain cycles between different stages of sleep throughout the night, not getting enough sleep means less time for consolidation.

 One study proved that students who slept between lectures did better on a test, compared to those who didn’t.
-If you’re a student who has a habit of staying up all night before a big test then you might perform better if you used that time to sleep.
+If you’re a student who has a habit of staying up all night before a big test then you might perform better if you used that time to sleep instead.

 Sleep Regulates Your Appetite

 One of the reason why sleep is important is because of how it regulates appetite and affects metabolism.
 This is part of the many reasons why sleep is important.
 There are two hormones that affect our hunger namely: